jaewoongh/can-you-spare-me-a-dollar/README.md

   -t, --token (REQUIRED)  Venmo developer access token -n, --note              Note for the transaction
-  -c, --charge            Amount to charge?
-Minus value for payment -a, --audience          Sharing setting for the transaction
+  -c, --charge            Amount to charge; minus value for payment -a, --audience          Sharing setting for the transaction
 ```